How do I choose the right model(s)?

 Cost.
 Locally hosted models like Llama and Mistral can be used on an unlimited basis by members of the Dartmouth community, while third-party models like Claude and GPT require the use of tokens.
 Tokens are limited to 2,000/day per individual, though arrangements can be made to purchase additional tokens if needed.
 The relative cost of the third-party models can be seen next to their names (e.g., FREE, $, or $$$).
 If you are considering a specific project, you can use the Dartmouth Tokenizer tool to understand what your token use might look at relative to specific models.

 Capability.
-The terms VISION and REASONING listed alongside the model’s name refer to specific capabilities available to the particular model.
-VISION refers to the ability of the model to interpret images and videos.
+The terms VISION and REASONING available by clicking the tag icon next to the model’s name refer to specific capabilities available to the particular model.
+VISION, for example, refers to the ability of the model to interpret images and videos.
 REASONING allows the model to draw connections between different data, make judgments, and weigh the benefit of potential actions.
-OpenAI has developed a series of reasoning models, including o4 Mini which is available through Dartmouth Chat.

 Regardless of your selection, it is recommended that you test your prompts and workflow with multiple models to establish what produces the best results for your purposes.
 You can click the + sign to the right of the model name and select additional models to simultaneously run your prompt against more than one model.